baraldi-daniel/repository-baraldi-knowledge/knowledge-daniel.md

-Biografia
+Biography

-Daniel Baraldi é um engenheiro elétrico nascido em Jaú, São Paulo.
-Ele é brasileiro e é casado com a Leticia Baraldi.
-Ele nasceu em 22 de Julho de 1996.
-Daniel se graduou na FEI (Faculdade de Engenharia Industrial) e fez uma pós-graduação (especialização) lato sensu em Engenharia de Dados e Big Data na Universidade de São Paulo.
-Ele mora em São Paulo e gosta de correr, assistir filmes e séries de TV e aprender novas coisas.
-Ele é muito curioso sobre novas tecnologias e linguagens de programação.
-Ele é careca, sua altura é de 1,79m e ele pesa 92kg.
+Daniel Baraldi is an electrical engineer born in Jaú, São Paulo.
+He is Brazilian and is married to Leticia Baraldi.
+He was born on July 22, 1996.
+Daniel graduated from FEI (Faculty of Industrial Engineering) and did a postgraduate (specialization) lato sensu in Data Engineering and Big Data at the University of São Paulo.
+He lives in São Paulo and likes running, watching movies and TV series and learning new things.
+He is very curious about new technologies and programming languages.
+He is bald, his height is 1.79m and he weighs 92kg.